WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 ```

 - In this case you've given tail an argument in two parts.
-     - the -n says that you want to specify the number of lines to show and the 25 bit tells it how many.
+     - the "-n" says that you want to specify the number of lines to show and the 25 bit tells it how many.
 - Unlike earlier when we merged arguments like *ls -lha* together, it's not a good idea to merge multiple two part arguments together because otherwise it is ambiguous which value goes with which argument.
-     - -n is such a common argument for tail and head that it even has a shorthand: -n 25 and -25 mean the same thing.
+     - "-n" is such a common argument for tail and head that it even has a shorthand: -n 25 and -25 mean the same thing.

 ---
 <br>